 "To enhance the lives of individuals with developmental disabilities by helping them reach their highest potential through training, education, employment, housing and social opportunities in safe, healthy and stimulating environments."

-History of Edwards Center
+About Jean Edwards and History of Edwards Center

 Dr. Edwards started small - with just six participants from Fairview Training Center and their families.
 This start was the beginning of turning her dream into a reality.

 In addition to founding Edwards Center in 1972, Jean is a Professor Emeriti at Portland State University where she taught for more than 30 years.
 She has authored more than 25 publications and has been recognized for her dedication to the field with honors such as The Burlington Northern Award, Sylvia Mann Capper Award, Medora Bass Award, Media Award from National Down Syndrome Congress, Woman of Accomplishment Portland and more.

 Jean is still extremely active with Edwards Center.
 As President of The Board, she regularly volunteers more than 150 hours per month to the organization.
 It is not uncommon to see her delivering new furniture to a group home, dropping by one of the Community Centers or in her office at Arctic.